 Subjective Happiness Scale template

 Measure your subjective happiness with the Subjective Happiness Scale template and get insights to reach sustainable happiness.
-This template is available for free as an editable Word file or as a printable PDF file.

 It’s Your Turn

 What do you think?
 Have you ever heard of the Subjective Happiness Scale?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for personal happiness and well-being?

 Share your experience and knowledge in the comments box below.

 - Lyubomirsky, S., & Lepper, H. S. (1999).
 A measure of subjective happiness: Preliminary reliability and construct validation.
 Social indicators research, 46(2), 137-155.

 - Lyubomirsky, S. (2008).
 The how of happiness: A scientific approach to getting the life you want.
 New York: Penguin Press.

 - Lyubomirsky, S. (2013).
 The myths of happiness: What should make you happy, but doesn’t, what shouldn’t make you happy, but does.
 New York: Penguin Press

 How to cite this article: